Hiking in Zion National Park

 Park rangers warn hikers to remain on alert for flash floods; these walls of water can appear out of nowhere, even when the sky above you is clear.

 Emerald Pools Trail.
 Multiple waterfalls cascade (or drip, in dry weather) into algae-filled pools along this trail.
 The path leading to the lower pool is paved and appropriate for strollers and wheelchairs.
-If you've got any eneergy left, keep going past the lower pool.
+If you've got any energy left, keep going past the lower pool.
 The quarter-mile from there to the middle pool gets rocky and steep but offers increasingly scenic views.
 A less crowded and exceptionally enjoyable return route follows the Kayenta Trail connecting on to the Grotto Trail.
-Allow 50 minutes round-trip to the lower pool and 2½ hours round-trip to the middle and upper pools.
+Allow 50 minutes for the 1.2-mile round-trip hike to the lower pool, and 2½ hours round-trip to the middle (2 miles) and upper pools (3 miles).
 Easy.
-Trailhead at Zion Canyon Scenic Dr., about 3 mi north of Canyon Junction, Zion National Park, UT, 84767.
+Trailhead at Zion Canyon Scenic Dr., about 3 miles north of Canyon Junction, Zion National Park, UT, 84767.

 Grotto Trail.
 This flat trail takes you from Zion Lodge to the Grotto picnic area, traveling for the most part along the park road.
-Allow 20 minutes or less for the walk.
+Allow 20 minutes or less for the walk along the half-mile trail.
 If you are up for a longer hike, and have two to three hours, connect with the Kayenta Trail after you cross the footbridge, and head for the Emerald Pools.
-You will begin gaining elevation, and it's a steady, steep climb to the pools.
+You will begin gaining elevation, and it's a steady, steep climb to the pools, which you will begin to see after about 1 mile.
 Easy.
-Trailhead at Zion Canyon Scenic Dr., about 3 mi north of Canyon Junction, Zion National Park, UT, 84767.
+Trailhead at Zion Canyon Scenic Dr., about 3 miles north of Canyon Junction, Zion National Park, UT, 84767.

 Riverside Walk.
-Beginning at the Temple of Sinawava shuttle stop at the end of Zion Canyon Scenic Drive, this easy 1-mi round-trip shadows the Virgin River.
-The river gurgles by on one side of the trail; on the other, wildflowers bloom out of the canyon wall in fascinating hanging gardens.
-This is the park's most trekked trail; it is paved and suitable for strollers and for wheelchairs.
+Beginning at the Temple of Sinawava shuttle stop at the end of Zion Canyon Scenic Drive, this easy 1-mile round-trip shadows the Virgin River.
+The river gurgles by on one side of the trail; on the other, spring wildflowers bloom from the canyon wall in fascinating hanging gardens.
+This is the park's most trekked trail, so be prepared for crowds at high season; it is paved and suitable for strollers and wheelchairs.
 A round-trip walk takes between one and two hours.
 The end of the trail marks the beginning of the Narrows Trail.
 Easy.
 Trailhead at Zion Canyon Scenic Dr., 5 mi north of Canyon Junction, Zion National Park, UT, 84767.

 Canyon Overlook Trail.
-The parking area just east of Zion-Mount Carmel tunnel leads to this popular 1 mi trail; allow an hour to hike it.
-The overlook at the trail's end gives you views of the West and East Temples, Towers of the Virgin, the Streaked Wall, and other Zion Canyon cliffs and peaks.
+The parking area just east of Zion–Mount Carmel tunnel leads to this popular 1-mile trail; allow an hour to hike it.
+The overlook at the trail's end gives you views of the West and East temples, Towers of the Virgin, the Streaked Wall, and other Zion Canyon cliffs and peaks.
 The elevation change is 160 feet.
 Moderate.
 Trailhead at Rte.
-9, east of Zion-Mount Carmel Tunnel, Zion National Park, UT, 84767.
+9, east of Zion–Mount Carmel Tunnel, Zion National Park, UT, 84767.

 Watchman Trail.
-For a view of the town of Springdale and a look at lower Zion Creek Canyon and the Towers of the Virgin, take this popular, but strenuous, hike that begins on a service road east of Watchman Campground.
+For a view of the town of Springdale and a look at lower Zion Creek Canyon and the Towers of the Virgin, take this popular but strenuous hike, which begins on a service road east of Watchman Campground.
 Some springs seep out of the sandstone to nourish hanging gardens and attract wildlife here.
 There are a few sheer cliff edges on this route, so children should be supervised carefully.
-Plan on two hours for this 3-mi hike with a 380-foot elevation change.
+Plan on two hours for this 3-mile hike with a 380-foot elevation change.
 Moderate.
 Trailhead east of Rte.
 9 (main park road), on access road inside south entrance, Zion National Park, UT, 84767.

 Angels Landing Trail.
 As much a trial as it is a trail, this hike beneath the Great White Throne is one of the most challenging in the park.
 Leave your acrophobia at home as you work your way through Walter's Wiggles, a series of 21 switchbacks built out of sandstone blocks.
 From here you traverse sheer cliffs with chains bolted into the rock face to serve as handrails in some places.
 In spite of its hair-raising nature, this trail attracts many people.
-Allow 2½ hours round-trip if you stop at Scout's Lookout, and four hours if you keep going to where the angels (and birds of prey) play.
-The trail is not appropriate for children; you'll get the heebie-jeebies every time there's a handrail-free drop-off.
+Allow 2½ hours round-trip if you stop at Scout's Lookout (2 miles), and four hours if you keep going the half mile to where the angels (and birds of prey) play.
+The trail is 5 miles round-trip and is not appropriate for children; you'll get the heebie-jeebies every time there's a handrail-free drop-off.
 Difficult.
-Trailhead at Zion Canyon Scenic Dr., about 4½ mi north of Canyon Junction, Zion National Park, UT, 84767.
+Trailhead at Zion Canyon Scenic Dr., about 4½ miles north of Canyon Junction, Zion National Park, UT, 84767.

 Narrows Trail.
 After leaving the paved ease of the Gateway to the Narrows trail behind, the real fun begins.
 This route does not follow a trail or path; rather, you are walking on the riverbed itself.
-In places you'll find a pebbly shingle or dry sandbar footpath, but eventually the walls of the canyon close in on you and you'll be forced into the chilly waters of the Virgin River itself, walking against the current (tack back and forth, don't fight it head-on).
+In places you'll find a pebbly shingle or dry sandbar footpath, but eventually the walls of the canyon close in and you'll be forced into the chilly waters of the Virgin River itself, walking against the current (tack back and forth, don't fight it head-on).
 The hike is a stunning and unique nature experience, but it's no picnic.
+A walking stick and shoes with good tread and ankle support are highly recommended and will make hiking the riverbed much more enjoyable.
 Be prepared to swim, as chest-deep holes may occur even when water levels are low.
 Like any narrow desert canyon, this one is famous for sudden flash flooding, even when skies are clear.
 Before attempting to hike into the Narrows, check with park rangers about the likelihood of flash floods.
-A day trip up the lower section of the Narrows is 6 mi one way to the turnaround point.
+A day trip up the lower section of the Narrows is 6 miles one way to the turnaround point.
 Allow at least five hours round-trip.
 Difficult.
-Trailhead at the end of Riverside Walk, Zion National Park, UT, 84767.
+Trailhead at end of Riverside Walk, Zion National Park, UT, 84767.

 Fodor's Trip Planning Ideas